MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - Eternal Sunshine of the Spotless Net: Selective Forgetting in Deep Networks. [[paper]](https://arxiv.org/abs/1911.04933)
   - Aditya Golatkar, Alessandro Achille, Stefano Soatto. *CVPR 2020*
   - Digest: We propose a method for "scrubbing'" the weights clean of information about a particular set of training data.
 The method does not require retraining from scratch, nor access to the data originally used for training.
 Instead, the weights are modified so that any probing function of the weights is indistinguishable from the same function applied to the weights of a network trained without the data to be forgotten.

+- Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/1906.08935) [[code]](https://github.com/mit-han-lab/dlg)
+  - Ligeng Zhu, Zhijian Liu, Song Han. *NeurIPS 2019*
+  - Digest: We show that it is possible to obtain the private training data from the publicly shared gradients.
+We name this leakage as Deep Leakage from Gradient and empirically validate the effectiveness on both computer vision and natural language processing tasks.

+## Fairness

+## Others

+### 2019

 - Rethinking Deep Neural Network Ownership Verification: Embedding Passports to Defeat Ambiguity Attacks. [[paper]](https://arxiv.org/abs/1909.07830) [[code]](https://github.com/kamwoh/DeepIPR)
   - Lixin Fan, Kam Woh Ng, Chee Seng Chan. *NeurIPS 2019*